 A few examples of how lecture capture can be used to offer benefits in support of good teaching and higher-level learning include:

 - Multimodal approach to tap into various learning styles

 - Promotes interactive learning

-- Embedded quizzes offer students low-risk self assessment of understanding
+- Optional embedded quizzes offer students low-risk self assessment of understanding

 - Diversifies instruction with international collaborations